Love Connection: Legacy

-As of 1993, among the couples who met on the show, there were a total of 29 marriages, 8 engagements, and 15 children, according to Woolery.
+As of 1993, among the couples who met on the show, there were 29 marriages, 8 engagements, and 15 children, according to Woolery.

-A year later, in a Daily Variety trade ad promoting the end of the original show's run after 11 seasons, it was stated that there were 35,478 taped interviews, 2,120 episodes, 31 marriages, and 20 children.
+In 1994, in a Daily Variety trade ad promoting the end of the original show's run after 11 seasons, it was stated that there were 35,478 taped interviews, 2,120 episodes, 31 marriages, and 20 children.

 "Two and two"

 Woolery created his catch phrase "we'll be back in two and two" on Love Connection, often accompanied by a two-fingered hand gesture.
-The line referred to the fact that the program would return in two minutes and two seconds, the total length of a standard commercial break at the time, including the fade-out and fade-ins bookending each break.
-Woolery would later use this phrase on other shows he hosted as well.
+The line referred to the fact that the program would return in two minutes and two seconds, the length of a standard commercial break at the time, including the fade-out and fade-ins bookending each break.
+Woolery would later used this phrase on other shows he hosted as well.

 Announcers

 For the first six seasons, the show was announced by a variety of game show announcing veterans.
 Rod Roddy announced seasons 1 and 2, with Gene Wood announcing seasons 3 and 4.
 Rich Jeffries announced season 5, and Johnny Gilbert announced season 6.
-Starting with season 7, John Cervenka took over as announcer, and stayed in that role until the series concluded becoming the longest running announcer of the series.
+Starting with season 7, John Cervenka took over as announcer, and stayed in that role until the series concluded, becoming the longest running announcer of the series.
+John Cervenka went on to star in the comedy hybrid game show series on Game Show Network titled Burt Luddin's Love Buffet as well as produce, write and provide main character voices on the hit Spike TV series Most Extreme Elimination Challenge (MXC).

 Reruns

 The Chuck Woolery episodes were rerun on the USA Network from October 16, 1995 to June 6, 1997 and on the Game Show Network from January 6, 2003 to July 18, 2008.
 Beginning November 9, 2009, the Woolery episodes returned to GSN's weekday lineup but have since been removed.
 The Pat Bullard and Andy Cohen versions have not been aired since their cancellation.
-GameTV will start airing the Chuck Woolery season on March 6, 2020.
+GameTV began airing the first Chuck Woolery season on March 6, 2020.

 Revivals

-The series was revived for syndciation in the fall of 1998 with Pat Bullard as host.
+The series was revived for syndication in the fall of 1998, with Pat Bullard as host.
 It lasted for one season.

+It premiered on September 21, 1998 until its end on June 25, 1999.
+At the time, this version was paired up with Change of Heart original hosted by Chris Jagger (season 1-3 & 5) followed by Lynne Koplitz (season 4).

-In 2015, a remake of the show was in development by Warner Bros. for a shot in 2016 with comedian Loni Love as host, but those plans fell through.
+In 2015, a remake of the show was in development by Warner Bros. for a start in 2016, with comedian Loni Love as host, but those plans fell through.

-On January 11, 2017, Fox announced plans to revive the series for Summer 2017, with Andy Cohen serving as host.
+In January 2017, Fox announced plans to revive the series for Summer 2017, with Andy Cohen serving as host.
 The reboot premiered at 9:00 p.m.
 ET on May 25, 2017.
 On August 10, 2017, Fox renewed the series for a second season, which premiered on May 29, 2018.
 The second season concluded on September 18, 2018.
 Cohen announced the series' cancellation on February 27, 2019.